 Start your day with a balanced breakfast

-Young says that skipping breakfast can lead to overeating later in the day, especially when you’re faced with tempting holiday foods.
-She recommends having a breakfast that includes protein, fiber, and healthy fats, such as eggs, oatmeal, yogurt, or avocado toast.
-This will keep you satisfied and energized until lunchtime.
+According to Young, skipping breakfast might cause you to overeat later, particularly with tempting holiday fare around.
+She suggests a breakfast rich in protein, fiber, and healthy fats, like eggs, oatmeal, yogurt, or avocado toast.
+This kind of meal will keep you feeling full and provide sustained energy until lunch.

 Plan ahead for parties and events